 A lovely simple activity for little ones to do.
-I covered one end of the table with lining paper and cut out lines and zig-zags into two potato halves ready to be painted or dipped into the paint to make Easter egg shapes.
+I covered one end of the table with lining paper and cut out lines and zig-zags into two potato halves.
+These were then be painted or dipped into paint to make Easter egg shapes.

-Admittedly my girls both seemed to prefer smearing the potato across the paper to actually stamping it on the paper and creating Easter egg prints but we did manage to get a few prints on the paper!
+Admittedly my girls both seemed to prefer smearing the potato across the paper to actually stamping it on the paper and creating Easter egg prints!
+We did manage to get a few prints on the paper though!

 Easter-themed “stained glass windows”

 This was probably my girls’ favourite Easter crafts activity and kept them occupied for quite some time.
 I cut out an egg shape and a cross shape on two large pieces of cardboard and then covered the shaped holes with contact paper/sticky-back plastic.
 I then taped these pieces of cardboard to the window, sticky side facing out, and gave the girls a bowl filled with small squares of coloured tissue paper.
 They had a lot of fun sticking the tissue paper to the contact paper and making a colourful “stained glass window”.
 Once the contact paper was covered, I trimmed the edges and used washi tape to tape them back on the window with the tissue-paper side against the glass.

 Another simple paper plate/paper bowl Easter crafts activity.
 The masks are made from a paper plate with the middle cut out and cotton wool balls stuck around the edges of the plate with PVA glue.
 We made the ears out of craft foam and added pink pipe cleaners for whiskers.
 We then glued on a craft stick at the bottom so the girls could hold the mask up.
 I found that a single paper plate was too thin to hold the weight of the mask with the cotton wool balls.
 A second paper plate (with the middle cut out) glued on to the first was needed to make it strong enough for the girls to hold up.